Garima13a/Semantic-Segmentation/README.md

-# Training ERFNet in Pytorch (SSCV IIITH 2K19)
+# Training ERFNet in Pytorch

 PyTorch code for training ERFNet model on Cityscapes.
-The code was based initially on the code from [bodokaiser/piwise](https://github.com/bodokaiser/piwise), adapted with several custom added modifications and tweaks.
+The code was based initially on the code from [bodokaiser/piwise](https://github.com/bodokaiser/piwise), adapted with several custom added modifications and tweaks(SSCV IIITH 2K19).
 Some of them are:
 - Load cityscapes dataset
 - ERFNet model definition
 - Calculate IoU on each epoch during training